Have We Forgotten What Real Food Tastes Like?

 In addition, here are some strategies for meal planning success.

-Aside from a few healthy exceptions, most restaurants use all sorts of unhealthy, fattening sauces, dressings and condiments which, while making the food taste better, obscure the taste of the food, desensitizing us from being able to enjoy simple, wholesome, healthy foods without all those delicious but unhealthy additions.
+Aside from a few healthy exceptions, most restaurants use all sorts of unhealthy, fattening sauces, dressings and condiments, lots of sugar and salt, which, while making the food taste better, obscure the taste of the food, desensitizing us from being able to enjoy simple, wholesome, healthy foods without all those delicious but unhealthy additions.

 What happens next?
 We go home and cook, only to come to the stark realization that the food we just laboured over in our own kitchen doesn’t taste as good as the one we had Friday night at the restaurant.
 It tastes… a little bland.